Alina-Ba/scRNAseq_iRBC/README.md

 ## Data

 - **pre-processed objects**: pre-processed objects to be used to re-run downstream analysis and re-produce figures
-- **demultiplex_results**: results of demultiplexing MULTI-seq barcodes using the deMULTIplex package
+- **demultiplex_results**: results of demultiplexing MULTI-seq sample barcodes using the deMULTIplex package
 - **MAST_DE_results**: results of MAST differential expression analysis run on the cluster ([cluster](scripts/cluster/))